Our Leadership and Ministry Team

 Michael Smith (Rector)

 Michael joined the parish in 2018 as Rector (Vicar) and leads the team.
 He loves getting involved in parish life and being part of the team as well as living in this beautiful part of the world.
 Outside of the parish, Michael is a Visitors' Chaplain at Winchester Cathedral and a Local Vocations Advisor.
 He previously had a career in the City of London in Sales and Marketing.
 Michael supports Harlequins Rugby and is a keen cyclist and photographer when time allows.
 He also has a significant collection of gin and drinks too much good coffee!
 Michael has just been appointed Area Dean of Bournemouth.
+Michael has also been Area Dean of Bournemouth since January 2022.

 James Sharp (Pioneer Minster)